Juanakas/code_institute_milestone_1/README.md

 # 1. UX

+**Project Overview:** This website showcases Juan's participation in road cycling sportives throughout 2025.
+It is designed for cycling enthusiasts, potential participants, and anyone interested in exploring leisure cycling events in Ireland.
+The site provides event details, completion times, and visual documentation of each sportive, offering both inspiration and practical information for those looking to join similar cycling events.

 - The website welcomes users with a visually appealing header and a clear introduction to the purpose of the site: showcasing completed road cycling sportives.

 - Navigation is simple and intuitive, with a fixed navigation bar at the top providing quick links to the Home section, the list of completed sportives, and the area with a click button to the Author's Facebook profile.